-Budgeted cost: £7300
+Budgeted cost: £7500

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments Training for staff to ensure assessments are interpreted and administered correctly.
-We use NFER standardised tests as well as CATS to inform future planning.
+We use NFER standardised tests to inform future planning.
 Standardised tests can provide reliable insights into the specific strengths and weakness of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
-Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1,2 Purchase of DFE validated systematic phonics programme to secure stronger phonics teaching in KS2 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
-Phonics Toolkit Strand Education Endowment Foundation EEF 1,2 Purchase reading intervention for pupil premium children The Reading Fluency project The Institute of Effective Education research found that the HFL KS2 Reading Fluency Project had a positive impact on developing pupils' reading accuracy and comprehension, as measured by the YARC.
-IEE - Improving reading fluency 1,2
+Assessment and feedback EEF (educationendowmentfoundation.org.uk) 1,2 Purchase and top up of DFE validated systematic phonics programme to secure stronger phonics teaching in KS2 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
+Phonics Toolkit Strand Education Endowment Foundation EEF 1,2 Purchase reading intervention for pupil premium children The Reading Fluency project Fluency in reading is paramount to all areas of learning.
+Some children identified need specific interventions to give them the best possible chance to be reading at age related expectation or above.
+1,2

-Purchase reading books/scheme for identified children to ensure heard read Choosing and having the correct level of reading book to provide the correct level of challenge and being heard read enables children to access a wider range of literature and in turn has a positive impact on both educational and personal development.
+Continue to purchase reading books/scheme for identified children to ensure heard read Choosing and having the correct level of reading book to provide the correct level of challenge and being heard read enables children to access a wider range of literature and in turn has a positive impact on both educational and personal development.
 There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development (cited in Clark and Rumbold, 2006).
 Evidence suggests that there is a positive relationship between reading frequency, reading enjoyment and attainment (Clark 2011; Clark and Douglas 2011).
-1,2 Enhancement of our maths teaching and curriculum planning in line with DFE and EEF guidance.
-Funding teacher training on use of resources both on line and in class and the depth within mastery.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance s based on a range of the best available evidence.
-Improving Mathematics in Key Stages 2 and 3 1 Purchase and training in using the JIGSAW scheme to improve social and emotional learning, There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 3 JIGSAW approaches will be embedded into routine educational practices and supported by professional development and training for staff.
+1,2 Purchase Can Do Maths Scheme to aid planning and teaching, especially in Year 3.
+In all year groups, especially Year 3, Maths gaps will be closed and all children will be working inline with ARE.
+Additional resources will enable staff to have access to online CPD for each unit taught.
+Purchase and training in using the JIGSAW scheme to improve social and emotional learning, There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers): Social and emotional learning EEF (educationendowmentfoundation.org.uk) 3 JIGSAW approaches will be embedded into routine educational practices and supported by professional development and training for staff.